amadeus4dev/amadeus-python/.github/ISSUE_TEMPLATE.md

 Please make sure you checked the following:

-* Are you running Python 2.7 or 3.6?
+* Which version of Python are you using?
 * Did you download the latest version of this package?